 2775 Ocean St., Carlsbad

-Located on the cliffs by the beach in Carlsbad, the Beach Terrace Inn is graced with an entryway that literally bubbles over with uniqueness.
+The Beach Terrance Inn is located on the cliffs by the beach in Carlsbad.
+The Inn has an entryway that literally bubbles over with uniqueness.

-The design was requested by the boutique hotel’s manager who was smitten with a similar floor pattern he’d seen during a trip to Arizona.
-He showed a photo he had taken to the project manager and the Life Deck team was tasked with coming up with a way to replicate the look for the inn’s 400-square-foot entryway.
+The boutique hotel’s manager requested the design.
+The manager was smitten with a similar floor pattern he’d seen during a trip to Arizona.
+He showed a photo he had taken to the project manager.
+Then the Life Deck team had to come up with a way to replicate the look for the inn’s 400-square-foot entryway.

-The extremely challenging project started with removing the existing coating and then prepping the surface with grinders and scarifier to achieve the perfect adhesion profile.
-Texture-Crete, Westcoat’s textured concrete overlay, was applied next along with Westcoat’s water-based stain in Onyx.
-The area was then sealed with Westcoat’s SC-70, a very quick-drying acrylic lacquer sealer.
+The extremely challenging project started with removing the existing coating.
+Then we prepped the surface with grinders and scarifier to achieve the perfect adhesion profile.
+They then applied Texxture-Crete, Westcoat’s textured concrete overlay, along with Westcoat’s water-based stain in Onyx to the surface.
+Then they sealed the area with Westcoat’s SC-70, a very quick-drying acrylic lacquer sealer.

-Next, using various sized grinder attachments and following a mapped out custom design, each bubble was created by hand.
-Similar results could have been obtained with stencils or tape, but they chose that method because “We wanted it to look consistently inconsistent,” says Oberman.
+Next, using various sized grinder attachments and following a mapped out custom design, they created each bubble by hand.
+They could obtain similar results with stencils or tape, but they chose that method because “We wanted it to look consistently inconsistent,” says Oberman.

 Oberman recounts that it was extremely challenging and tedious for the installers.
 Creating and coloring each bubble individually by hand ensured the pattern didn’t look uniform.
 After the grinding process, each one was stained in Ivory to create a strong contrast to the Onyx water-based stain that was first applied.
 Lastly, the entire surface was sealed again with SC-70.